 There is limited clinical information regarding the concomitant use of methylthioninium chloride with medicinal products that are metabolised by CYP isoenzymes.
 In vitro studies indicated that methylthioninium chloride inhibits a range of CYP isozymes in vitro, including 1A2, 2B6, 2C8, 2C9, 2C19, 2D6, and 3A4/5.
 These interactions could have a clinical relevance with narrow therapeutic index medicinal products that are metabolised by one of these enzymes (e.g., warfarin, phenytoin, alfentanil, cyclosporine, dihydroergotamine, ergotamine, pimozide, quinidine, sirolimus, and tacrolimus).

-Lumeblue may be coadministered with anaesthetics / analgesics and/or sedative / anxiolytic medicinal products, often used during colonoscopy which are cleared through hepatic CYPs reactions such as: midazolam, propofol, diazepam, diphenhydramine, promethazine, meperidine, and fentanyl.
+This medicinal product may be coadministered with anaesthetics / analgesics and/or sedative / anxiolytic medicinal products, often used during colonoscopy which are cleared through hepatic CYPs reactions such as: midazolam, propofol, diazepam, diphenhydramine, promethazine, meperidine, and fentanyl.
 The clinical consequences of changes in plasma concentrations of co-administered medicinal products which are substrates of these metabolic enzymes and transporters are not known but cannot be excluded.

 Methylthioninium chloride induces CYP isozymes 1A2 and 2B6 in human hepatocytes culture, whereas it does not induce 3A4 at nominal concentrations up to 40 μM.
-However, these interactions are not expected to have any clinical relevance for the Lumeblue single dose application.
+However, these interactions are not expected to have any clinical relevance for the product single dose application.

 Transporter interactions

-There is limited clinical information regarding the concomitant use of Lumeblue with medicinal products that are inhibitors of P-gp and OAT3.
+There is limited clinical information regarding the concomitant use of methylthioninium chloride with medicinal products that are inhibitors of P-gp and OAT3.
 Based on in vitro studies, methylthioninium chloride was found to be a possible substrate of the membrane transport proteins P-gp, OCT2, MATE1 and MATE2-K and OAT3 and medicinal products which are inhibitors of these transporters have the potential to decrease excretion efficiency of methylthioninium chloride.
 Methylthioninium chloride is known to be a potent inhibitor of the transporters OCT2, MATE1 and MATE2-K. The clinical consequences of the inhibition are not known.
-The administration of Lumeblue has the potential to transiently increase the exposure of medicinal products primarily cleared by renal transport involving the OCT2/MATE pathway, including cimetidine, metformin and acyclovir.
-However, the clinical impact of these in vitro interactions is expected to be minimal due to the short period of administration of Lumeblue (approximately 3 hours).
+The administration of methylthioninium chloride has the potential to transiently increase the exposure of medicinal products primarily cleared by renal transport involving the OCT2/MATE pathway, including cimetidine, metformin and acyclovir.
+However, the clinical impact of these in vitro interactions is expected to be minimal due to the short period of administration of the medicinal product (approximately 3 hours).

 Fertility, pregnancy and lactation